Melbert B. Cary Jr.

 Woolly Whale also published The Missing Gutenberg Woodblocks, which was a made-up story of missing woodblocks from the Gutenberg project.
 Friz Kredel did some illustrations for this book, and some scholars took the book seriously.

 His father, Melbert B. Cary, was the Democratic candidate for governor of Connecticut in 1902, and was the Chairman of the Democratic Party in Connecticut.

 Cary, Jr. died of bone cancer in 1941.

 The Cary Collection was presented to the Rochester Institute of Technology in 1969 by the Mary Flagler Cary Charitable Trust as a memorial to Melbert Cary.
 Its collection of 20,000 volumes is described as one of America's premier libraries on the history and practice of printing.
+The Cary Graphic Arts Collection has since grown to cover all aspects of graphic communication.